cboxdoerfer/fsearch/README.md

 <https://hosted.weblate.org/projects/fsearch/>

-If you want to contribute translations please submit them there, instead of opening pull requets on GitHub.
+If you want to contribute translations please submit them there, instead of opening pull requests on GitHub.
 Instructions can be found here:
 <https://docs.weblate.org/en/latest/user/basic.html>